Septum Piercing Guide With Beautiful Images

 Luckily, the other possible risks of septum piercings aren’t as dramatic as septal hematomas and diseases.

 The other risks you’ll want to watch out for include irritation and swelling caused by alcohol.
 If you get facewash products that contain alcohol into your piercing site, it’s going to hurt and balloon up.
 So you have to be extremely careful when washing your face.
 It might be best to use a washcloth instead of splashing water freely around your face.

-And finally, some piercers really don’t know what they’re doing with septum piercings.
+Finally, some piercers really don’t know what they’re doing with septum piercings.
 If they hit the wrong spot, they can cause blood to build up in your septum from broken blood capillaries.
 If you’re feeling a lot of pressure at your piercing site, you might want to take a trip into the doctor to see if that’s normal.